Interstitial lung disease

 What you can do

-Before your appointment, you might want to write a list that answers the following questions:
+Before your appointment, you might want to prepare answers to these questions:

 • What are your symptoms and when did they start?

-• Are you receiving treatment for any other medical conditions?
+• Are you being treated for other medical conditions?

-• What medications and supplements have you taken in the past five years, including over-the-counter medications or illicit drugs?
+• What medicines and supplements have you taken in the past five years, including medicines available without a prescription and street drugs?

-• What are all the occupations you've ever had, even if only for a few months?
+• What are all the occupations you've had, even if only for a few months?

-• Do any members of your family have a chronic lung disease of any kind?
+• Do any members of your family have a lasting lung disease of any kind?

-• Have you ever received chemotherapy or radiation treatments for cancer?
+• Have you ever had chemotherapy or radiation treatments for cancer?

 What to expect from your doctor

-• Are your symptoms persistent, or do they seem to disappear and then reappear?
+• Do your symptoms occur all of the time or do they seem to go away and then come back?

-• Have you recently had new contact with the following: air conditioners, humidifiers, pools, hot tubs, or water-damaged walls or carpet?
+• Have you recently had contact with air conditioners, humidifiers, pools, hot tubs, or water-damaged walls or carpet?

-• Are you exposed to mold or dust in your home or other homes where you spend a lot of time?
+• Are you exposed to mold or construction dust in your home or other places where you spend a lot of time?

-• Have any close relatives or friends been diagnosed with a related condition?
+• Have any close relatives, friends or co-workers been diagnosed with a lung condition?

 • Do you have any family history of lung disease?

 • Do you or did you smoke?
-If so, how much?
+If so, how much and for how long?
 If not, have you spent a lot of time around others who smoke?

-• Have you been diagnosed or treated for any other medical conditions?
+• Have you been diagnosed or treated for any other medical conditions, particularly arthritis or rheumatic diseases?

-• Do you have symptoms of gastroesophageal reflux disease (GERD), such as heartburn?
+• Do you have symptoms of gastroesophageal reflux disease, also known as GERD, such as heartburn?

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use